-Q1:What is the difference between Machine Language and high level Language?

-Ans.
-The difference is machine language executed directly by CPU whereas machine language is first converted to binary by the compiler and then executed by CPU.
+Q1:What is the difference between Machine Language and high level language is first converted to binary by the compiler and then executed by CPU.
 In this era, high-level language is widely used by programmers, because of their ease of code and that's easy to understand.